Brexit: EU, UK 'finally' clinch trade deal | DW | 24.12.2020

 Johnson said that the deal protects police cooperation and shared intelligence.
 Both politicians, however, stayed notably vague on details.
 The UK prime minister said was "absolutely confident this is a deal that protects our police cooperation, that protects our ability to catch criminals and share intelligence across the European continent in a way that we have done for many years."

-On trade, Barnier said that: "there will be some real changes ahead from January 1 for a lot of citizens and a lot of businesses.
-That is the consequence of Brexit."

-Following the end of the transition period, the UK will no longer be under the jurisdiction of the European Court of Justice.

-It emerged the UK would no longer participate in the Erasmus program that enables students at EU universities to spend time at another European university and practice language skills.
+It emerged the UK would no longer participate in the Erasmus program that enables EU university students to spend time at a different European university and practice language skills.

 Johnson said the UK plans on replacing Erasmus with a Turing program, named after mathematician Alan Turing, where students will be able to spend time at universities around the world.